Skip to main content

 Externals

 External functions written in JavaScript can also be used.
 An external function has the @external attribute on it.
 It needs to specify a "relative" URL specifying the location of the external code.
-This URL is mapped (using import maps) in custom settings (App menu → Custom Settings) to the full URL of the script that contains the code.
+This URL is mapped (using import maps) in custom settings (Project menu → Custom Settings) to the full URL of the script that contains the code.

 Example: